 - Vif: Enhances viral infectivity

-- Vpr: Transports viral core from cytoplasm into nucleus
+- Vpr: Transports viral core from the cytoplasm into the nucleus